 Chuck Close reproduced and magnified both the mechanical shortcomings of the photograph, including blurriness and distortion,and the flaws of the human face: bloodshot eyes, broken capillaries, and enlarged pores.

 To make his paintings, Chuck Close superimposed a grid on the photograph and then transferred a proportional grid to his gigantic canvases.
 He then applied acrylic paint with an airbrush and scraped off the excess with a razor blade to duplicate the exact shadings of each grid in the photo.
 By imposing such restraints, Close hoped to discover new ways of seeing and creating.

 "Big Self-Portrait" (1967-1968), is, indeed, big (nearly nine by seven feet).
 Chuck Close used acrylic paint and an airbrush to include every detail.
 This painting took four months to complete.
 Big Self-Portrait, in black and white, was the first of Close's mural-sized works painted from photographs.
-To make this work, Chuck Close took several photographs of himself in which his head and neck filled the frame.
-From these he selected one of the images and made two 11 x 14-inch enlargements.

 In 1988 a spinal blood clot left Chuck Close almost completely paralyzed and confined to a wheelchair.
 A brush-holding device strapped to his wrist and forearm, however, allowed him to continue working.